MatthewTNewell/Cantabrian-Paleomagnetic-Database/README.md

 ## References

 Bonhommet, H., Cobbold, N. and Perroud, P. (1981).
-Paleomagnetism and cross-folding in a key area of the Asturian Arc (Spain).
-Journal of Geodynamics, 86, pp. 1873-1887.
+Paleomagnetism and cross-folding in a key area of the Asturian Arc (Spain). *Journal of Geodynamics*, 86, pp. 1873-1887.

 Brime, C., García-López, S. Bastida, F., Luz Valín, M., Sanz-López, J. and Aller, J. (2001).
-Transition from Diagenesis to Metamorphism Near the Front of the Variscan Regional  Metamorphism (Cantabrian Zone, Northwestern Spain).
-The Journal of Geology, 109(3), pp. 363-379.
+Transition from Diagenesis to Metamorphism Near the Front of the Variscan Regional  Metamorphism (Cantabrian Zone, Northwestern Spain). *The Journal of Geology*, 109(3), pp. 363-379.

 Hirt, A., Lowrie, W., Julivert, M. and Arboleya, M. (1992).
-Paleomagnetic results in support of a model for the origin of the Asturian arc.
-Tectonophysics, 213(3-4), pp. 321-339.
+Paleomagnetic results in support of a model for the origin of the Asturian arc. *Tectonophysics*, 213(3-4), pp. 321-339.

 IGME (1971-1990).
-Geologic map of Spain at scale 1/50,000.
-Geologic and Mining Institute of Spain.
+Geologic map of Spain at scale 1/50,000. *Geologic and Mining Institute of Spain*.
 Madrid.

 Julivert, M. (1971).
-Decollement Tectonics in the Hercynian Cordillera of Northwest Spain.
-American Journal of Science, 270, pp. 1-29.
+Decollement Tectonics in the Hercynian Cordillera of Northwest Spain. *American Journal of Science*, 270, pp. 1-29.

 López, M., Oliván, C., Oliva, B. and Puedo, E. (2008).
-Pyrenean Paleomagnetic databases.
-Geo-Themes, 10, pp. 1219-1222.
+Pyrenean Paleomagnetic databases. *Geo-Themes*, 10, pp. 1219-1222.

 Parés, J., Van der Voo, R., Stamatakos, J and Pérez-Estaún, A. (1994).
-Remagnetisations and postfolding oroclinal rotations in the Cantabrian Asturian Arc, Northern Spain.
-Tectonics, 13(6), pp. 1461-1471.
+Remagnetisations and postfolding oroclinal rotations in the Cantabrian Asturian Arc, Northern Spain.  *Tectonics*, 13(6), pp. 1461-1471.

 Ries, A., Richardson, A. and Shackleton, R. (1980).
-Rotation of the Iberian Arc: Paleomagnetic results from Northern Spain.
-Earth and Planetary Science Letters, 50, pp. 301-310.
+Rotation of the Iberian Arc: Paleomagnetic results from Northern Spain. *Earth and Planetary Science Letters*, 50, pp. 301-310.

 Schott, J. and Peres, A. (1987).
-Paleomagnetism of Permo-Triassic Redbeds from the Asutrias and Cantabric Chain (northern Spain): evidence for strong lower Tertiary    remagnetizations.
-Tectonophysics, 140, pp. 179-191.
+Paleomagnetism of Permo-Triassic Redbeds from the Asutrias and Cantabric Chain (northern Spain): evidence for strong lower Tertiary    remagnetizations. *Tectonophysics*, 140, pp. 179-191.

 Stewart, S. (1995).
-Paleomagnetic analysis of fold kinematics and implications for geological  models of the Cantabrian/Asturian arc, north Spain.
-Journal of Geophysical Research,  100, pp. 20079-20094.
+Paleomagnetic analysis of fold kinematics and implications for geological  models of the Cantabrian/Asturian arc, north Spain. *Journal of Geophysical Research*,  100, pp. 20079-20094.

 Van der Voo, R. (1990).
-The reliability of paleomagnetic data.
-Tectonophysics, 184, pp. 1-9.
+The reliability of paleomagnetic data. *Tectonophysics*, 184, pp. 1-9.

 Van der Voo, R., Stamatakos, J. and Pares, J. (1997).
-Kinematic constraints of thrust-belt curvature from syndeformational magnetisations in the Lagos del Valle Syncline in the Cantanrian Arc, Spain.
-Journal of Geophysical Research, 102(B5), pp. 10105-10119.
+Kinematic constraints of thrust-belt curvature from syndeformational magnetisations in the Lagos del Valle Syncline in the Cantanrian Arc, Spain. *Journal of Geophysical Research*, 102(B5), pp. 10105-10119.

 Weil, A. (2006).
-Kinematics of Orocline Tightening in the Core of an Arc: Paleomagnetic Analysis of the Ponga Unit, Northern Spain.
-Tectonics, 25(3).
+Kinematics of Orocline Tightening in the Core of an Arc: Paleomagnetic Analysis of the Ponga Unit, Northern Spain. *Tectonics*, 25(3).

 Weil, A., Gutierrez-Alonzo, G. and Conon, J. (2010).
-New time constraints on lithospheric-scale oroclinal bending of the Ibero-Ibero-American Arc: a paleomagnetic study of the earliest Permian rocks from Iberia.
-Journal of the Geological Society, London, 167(1), pp. 127-143.
+New time constraints on lithospheric-scale oroclinal bending of the Ibero-Ibero-American Arc: a paleomagnetic study of the earliest Permian rocks from Iberia. *Journal of the Geological Society of London*, 167(1), pp. 127-143.

 Weil, A., Gutierrez-Alonso, G. and Wicks, D. (2013).
-Investigating the kinematics of local thrust sheet rotation in the limb of an orocline: A paleomagnetic and structural analysis of the Elsa tectonic unit, Cantabrian-Austurian Arc, NW Iberia.
-International Journal of Earth Science, 102(1), pp. 43-60.
+Investigating the kinematics of local thrust sheet rotation in the limb of an orocline: A paleomagnetic and structural analysis of the Elsa tectonic unit, Cantabrian-Austurian Arc, NW Iberia. *International Journal of Earth Science*, 102(1), pp. 43-60.

 Weil, A., Van der Voo, R. and Van der Pluijm, B. (2001).
-Oroclinal bending and evidence against the Pangea megashear: The Cantabria-Asturias arc (northern Spain).
-Geology, 29(11), pp. 991-994.
+Oroclinal bending and evidence against the Pangea megashear: The Cantabria-Asturias arc (northern Spain). *Geology*, 29(11), pp. 991-994.

 Weil, A., Van der Voo, R., Van der Pluijm, A. and Parés, J. (2000).
-The formation of an orocline by multiphase deformation: a paleomagnetic investigation of the Cantabrian- Asturias Arc (northern Spain).
-Journal of Structural Geology, 22(6), pp. 735-756.
+The formation of an orocline by multiphase deformation: a paleomagnetic investigation of the Cantabrian- Asturias Arc (northern Spain). *Journal of Structural Geology*, 22(6), pp. 735-756.